 - Emergency blankets

 Fill car with gas

-Drip sink, shower, and bathtub faucets (freezing weather)
+Drip sink, shower, and bathtub faucets (in the event of freezing weather)

-Gather gloves and hats for family (winter storm)
+Gather gloves and hats for the family (in the event of a winter storm)

 Unhook garage door/open electric gates